Pre-employment medical examination and periodic medical examinations

 Deadlines

-The employee must undergo the medical check at the latest 2 months after starting work.
+The employee must undergo the medical examination no later than 2 months after starting the new job.

 Costs

-If the medical examination takes place outside of working hours, the employee is entitled to payment or compensation.
+If the medical examination takes place outside the employee's working hours, the employer must pay or compensate the employee.

 How to proceed